• Home

 Uvex Pheos veiligheidsbril

-Flying particles, chemical splashes, or harmful radiation can permanently damage your eyes.
+Flying particles, chemical splashes, or harmful radiation can cause permanent damage to your eyes.
+To ensure employee safety, you must therefore provide the right eye and face protection.

 Article content